-Thank you for participating in our regulatory program.
-If you have any questions, please contact Stephanie Hall at 213-452-3410 or via e-mail at Stephanie.J.Hall@usace.army.mil.
+Thank you for participating in the regulatory program.
+If you have any questions, please contact Daniel Swenson at 213-452-3414 or via e-mail at Daniel.P.Swenson@usace.army.mil.
+Please complete the customer survey form at http://per2.nwp.usace.army.mil/survey.html, which would help me to evaluate and improve the regulatory experience for others.

-Please be advised that you can now comment on your experience with Regulatory Division by accessing the Corps web-based customer survey form at: http://per2.nwp.usace.army.mil/survey.html.